githubnext/blocks/README.md

 `<Commits />`

+The code for this custom example component can be found [HERE](https://github.com/githubnext/blocks-examples/blob/main/src/blocks/file-blocks/live-markdown/index.tsx#L198).

 ### Viewing files changes over time

 We've also included the commit history for the file or folder you're viewing in the right sidebar.